Welcome to Dan Ford Sports history

 I retired after a 44 year banking career that has taken me to several Colorado towns, Albuquerque and even to Alaska during the 1980s.
 During those travels I have always satisfied my curiosity about the state or communities by researching the sports history of the area.

 I have published books that can be purchased through Amazon.com and at http://www.createspace.com as well as other websites.
 They are titled "The History of New Mexico High School Football".
 Volume I is a 200-page narrative on the history of the sport dating back to 1892 and concluding with the 100th anniversary in 1991.
 Annually I update subsequent volumes (beginning in 2011 with Volume II) by adding the just-completed football season and other features.
 These books explain the changes in nomenclature over the years and other significant changes.
 These annual volumes have every score of present schools as well as some defunct schools going back to 1950.
-Volume VII includes the 2015 season.
+Volume VIII includes the 2016 season.

 I also work with my buddy, Mike Magers, a Lovington grad who now lives near Dallas, Tx.
 Mike has a blog to which I contribute occasionally with high school football stories.
 You can see my posts along with many other interesting historical pieces at https://nmsportsblog.com.